Immunization.

 "But those on the opposite side of the argument say not vaccinating violates the rights of others.
 According to officials at the Centers for Disease Control, “The decision not to vaccinate is a decision for your child but also a decision for society.”
 They say that unlike other medical issues where refusing treatment affects only the patient, refusing vaccinations puts others at risk as well, including newborns and people with suppressed immune systems.

 "Parents of unimmunized children rely on the vast majority of kids who do get their shots, figuring there’s little polio, measles, chicken pox or other pathogens to be found among so many protected kids.
-But with recent measles outbreaks in four states, that
+But with recent measles outbreaks in four states, that protection may not be enough."2

 "Immunization is widely regarded as one of the most effective and beneficial tools for protecting the public's health.
 In the United States, immunization programs have resulted in the eradication of smallpox, the elimination of polio, and the control and near elimination of once-common, often debilitating and potentially life-threatening diseases, including measles, mumps, rubella, diphtheria, pertussis, tetanus, Haemophilus influenzae type b."1